vtex-sites/base.store/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Open the `my-awesome-store` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!
+Save your changes and the browser will update in real-time!

 ## 🧐 What's inside?